 The following four types of piping material are most likely to be used in residential plumbing systems.
 Granted, a lot of homes are linked to two or more different pipe types, which can make matters confusing, but knowing how to identify these pipes can help home drain maintenance specialists give you an accurate over-the-phone estimate when you call about an issue.

 Identifiable by their gray, silvery exterior, steel pipes come in galvanized and zinc-coated varieties.
 Despite their durability, steel pipes do ultimately wear down.
-Problems with steel piping are often due to erosion of the zinc properties, which can lead to rust, clogs and weakened water flow.
+Problems with steel piping are often due to erosion of the zinc properties, which can lead to rust, clogs, and weakened water flow.
 Due to their thickness, steel pipes pose the most challenges when it comes to maintenance.
 For these reasons, steel pipes have fallen out of favor in modern plumbing and are generally only seen in 1930–1990-era homes.

 Nonetheless, copper does have its share of drawbacks.
 In some of the earlier-built homes with this type of piping, the presence of lead solder around the fittings can be an issue.
 Recent price hikes on copper have rendered maintenance on the piping more expensive than other plumbing work.
 As time wears on, the orangey brown hue of copper gives way to the effects of oxidation, which renders the surface darker and sometimes greenish in appearance.

 As one of the great plumbing innovations of the mid-20th century, PVC has been a choice material for wastewater pipelines since the 1950s.
-The material is a hard, white plastic that's easily identifiable by markings that list its diameter, temperature threshold and PVC type.
+The material is a hard, white plastic that's easily identifiable by markings that list its diameter, temperature threshold, and PVC type.
 PVC is a favored piping material among homebuilders because of its rust-proof texture and infinite durability.
 However, PVC is not suitable for incoming water flow — its use is limited to toilet and drain piping due to the plastic's lack of heat tolerance.

-Since it first gained favor near the dawn of the millennium, PEX has emerged as an industry standard in water-supply line piping due to its strength and heat tolerance.
+Since it first gained favor near the dawn of the millennium, PEX has emerged as an industry-standard in water-supply line piping due to its strength and heat tolerance.
 While pipes of this material are made in various colors, the most common colors used in residential properties are red for hot-water lines and blue for cold.
-As with PVC, PEX is rust-proof, infinitely durable and marked with identifiers along the exteriors of pipes.
+As with PVC, PEX is rust-proof, infinitely durable, and marked with identifiers along the exteriors of pipes.
 PEX's purpose, however, is the opposite of PVC — whereas the latter is restricted to drain lines, the former is only used for incoming water lines.

-How Long Do Home Drain Pipes Last?
+How Long Does Home Drain Pipes Last?

-There are few things in this world that last the eons, though a good set of drain pipes can certainly last the duration of a decades-long home occupancy.
+There are few things in this world that last the eons, though a good set of drain pipes can certainly last the duration of decades-long home occupancy.
 However, if the pipes that run in and out of your house were installed prior to the Apollo 11 moon landing in 1969 and have not been subject to maintenance at any time over the intervening decades, chances are your pipes will be due for maintenance, repairs or retrofitting within the next 10 years.

-In order to stay on top of leaks and other piping issues if and when they occur, and to schedule routine drain maintenance as needed, it's crucial to know the basic strengths, weaknesses and typical lifespan of each residential piping type.
+In order to stay on top of leaks and other piping issues if and when they occur, and to schedule routine drain maintenance as needed, it's crucial to know the basic strengths, weaknesses, and typical lifespan of each residential piping type.